10 Captivating Domestic And International Airports In Nepal Of 2025

 8. Nepalgunj Airport

 Operating since 1961, Nepalgunj Airport serves Nepalgunj, a sub-metropolitan city of Nepal.
-In the future, there are plans to convert it into an international airport.
-The Civil Aviation Authority of Nepal has proposed for the same and in future, there might be other facilities added like immigration, customs, and quarantine, for it to serve as an international airport.
+The Civil Aviation Authority of Nepal has proposed converting it into an international airport, and other facilities like immigration, customs, and quarantine might be added in the future.

 9. Bajhang Airport

 This airport is located in Jaya Prithvi Municipality and serves the Nepalese district of Bajhang.
-The operations are ceased for the time being.
-The airport resides at an elevation of 1,250 m above mean sea level.
-Besides this, the airport also has one runway which is 2,146 ft in length.
+Its operations have ceased for the time being.
+The airport is 1,250 m above mean sea level and has one runway that is 2,146 ft in length.

 10. Bajura Airport

-With a single runway, Bajura airport serves Bajura district of Nepal.
-It is a domestic public airport and these are the airlines that cater to this airport, Nepal Airlines, Sita Air, Summit Air, and Tara Air.
+With a single runway, Bajura airport serves the Bajura district of Nepal, situated at 4300 feet above sea level.
+It is a domestic public airport, and these are the airlines that cater to it: Nepal Airlines, Sita Air, Summit Air, and Tara Air.
+The runway is 1706 feet in length.

-With many beautiful places to visit in Nepal, it becomes all the more logical to plan a time saving and reasonable itinerary.
-Now as you know most of the major international and domestic airports in the country, we hope that we helped you a bit in this difficult task of planning a trip to Nepal.
+With many beautiful places to visit in Nepal, it becomes all the more logical to plan a time-saving and reasonable itinerary.
+As you know, most of the major international and domestic airports in the country, we hope that we helped you a bit in planning a trip to Nepal.
 Don’t forget to share how this article helped you with us!

 Frequently Asked Questions About Airports In Nepal